CKNW: Move to 730

 980 CKNW logo used until 2025.

-On June 26, 2024, sister station 730 CKGO switched from its previous all-traffic format to a simulcast of CKNW as the result of ongoing cuts by Corus.
+On June 26, 2024, sister station 730 CKGO dropped its all-traffic format and became a full-time simulcast of CKNW as the result of ongoing cuts by Corus.
 The company stated that the simulcast was an interim measure and that it would ultimately only operate one news-talk AM station in Vancouver, but did not announce at that time whether it intended to return CKGO's license to the CRTC or sell the station.

-In January 2025, Corus announced that the CKNW intellectual unit, including its call letters and format, would move permanently to the 730 AM frequency on February 24, 2025.
+In January 2025, Corus announced that CKNW's intellectual property, including its call letters and format, would move permanently to the 730 AM frequency on February 24, 2025.
 While both stations operate at the same power of 50 kilowatts, Corus stated that CKGO's facilities were newer, and that its signal had better coverage in Downtown Vancouver and the Lower Mainland.
 The frequency swap mirrors a move made by Corus in Edmonton, where CHED relocated to the frequency of CHQT.
+With this action, CKNW became a Vancouver station in name as well as in fact; it had remained licensed to New Westminster as late as its 2023 license renewal, long after moving its studios to Vancouver.

-After the frequency swap, 980 remains on the air to carry a looping promo advising listeners of the change, after which it is expected to go silent in mid-March.
+As part of the move, Corus moved the CKGO callsign to 980.
+After the frequency swap, 980 remained on the air to carry a looping promo advising listeners of the change, after which it went silent in mid-March.
+Corus returned the 980 license to the CRTC on March 11, and the CRTC formally canceled it on May 15.

+As of July 7, 2026, CKNW is the only commercial news/talk/sports radio station in Vancouver with 50,000 watts of power, after CISL and CKWX shut down that day.